2025 Phoenix Food Action Plan

 South Phoenix Local Foods, Local Places Project

 In 2018, the City of Phoenix received a technical assistance grant from the U.S. Environmental Protection Agency Local Foods, Local Places program.
-In partnership with the community and institutional partners, a South Phoenix Food Action Plan was developed and is included within the city-wide 2025 Food Actin Plan.
+In partnership with the community and institutional partners, a South Phoenix Food Action Plan was developed and is included within the city-wide 2025 Food Action Plan.